 Given the research findings showing that testosterone secretion begins to increase at the beginning of sleep and hits the maximum point at the first REM sleep period, it can be concluded that sleep disturbance by shift work should affect the secretion of testosterone.
 Compared to the control sample, a small sample of 4 stable shift employees reported a substantial rise in melatonin and a reduction in testosterone.
 Another laboratory experimental research found that fragmented sleep resulted in a decline in REM sleep and a subsequent lack of testosterone surge that could contribute to erectile dysfunction.

 4. Restless legs syndrome

-Although there are only a few studies about RLS and Erectile Dysfunction(ED), it is thought that RLS is associated with Erectile Dysfunction(ED).
-The mechanism of interaction has not been clarified yet, but it may be because RLS and Erectile Dysfunction(ED) have similar biological processes, including autonomic dysfunction and dopamine deficiency.
-A 6-year prospective study found that RLS was a risk factor for developing Erectile Dysfunction(ED) with a relative risk of 1.33, and the frequency of RLS symptoms had a linear relationship with the magnitude of that risk.
-In a recent case-control study with 50 subjects each, Kurt reported that not only Erectile Dysfunction(ED) but also premature ejaculation is more common in men with RLS than in controls.
+Although there are only a few studies on RLS and erectile dysfunction (ED), RLS is suspected to be associated with erectile dysfunction (ED).
+The association mechanism has not yet been explained, but it may be that RLS and Erectile Dysfunction(ED) have common biological mechanisms, including autonomic dysfunction and dopamine deficiency.
+A 6-year prospective analysis showed that RLS was a risk factor with a relative risk of 1.33 for the occurrence of Erectile Dysfunction(ED) and that the incidence of symptoms of RLS had a linear relationship with the severity of that risk.
+Kurt recorded that not only erectile dysfunction (ED) but also premature ejaculation was more frequent in men with RLS than in controls in a recent case-control study with 50 subjects each.

 5. Periodic limb movements during sleep